 Famed chef, artist, and innovator David Burke will be serving up a full New Year's Eve and New Year's Day menu at Woodpecker by David Burke.
 Dishes feature creative takes on roasted meats, fish, pastas, and wood-fired pizzas.
 You'll find it open on New Year's Eve from noon to 1am and back again with brunch all day on New Year's Day, running from 11:30am to 8pm.
 30 W. 30th St., 646-398-7664, woodpeckerbydb.com

 New Year's Day

 Brave souls will dive into the new year at the beloved Coney Island's Polar Bear Club New Year's Day Swim.
 Swim time is 1pm sharp, on the boardwalk at Stillwell Avenue.
-Camp Sunshine, a charity for children with life-threatening illnesses, will be accepting donations. polarbearclub.org
+Camp Sunshine, a charity for children with life-threatening illnesses, will be accepting donations (the event is free, but pre-registration is required to swim). polarbearclub.org